“How is it possible that we’ve never been to Rainbow Beach,” I ask Matt as we look out at the waves crashing on the deserted stretch of golden sand.

 Bright and early one morning we took a visit to Tin Can Bay’s Barnacles Dolphin Centre to meet the Tin Can Bay dolphins.

-We’ve been so lucky to have had the opportunity to hand feed wild dolphins in a few locations around Australia now (Moreton Island, Monkey Mia and Bunbury – the latter two before we had kids), but I have to say, of all of them, this was our favourite.
+We’ve been so lucky to have had the opportunity to feed dolphins in a few locations around Australia now (Moreton Island, Monkey Mia and Bunbury – the latter two before we had kids), but I have to say, of all of them, this was our favourite.
 We arrived at Tin Can Bay Dolphin Centre just after the centre opened at 7am and were able to get straight into the water with the dolphins to spend some time with them before feeding started at 8am.
 There were volunteers in the water and we lined up at the water’s edge with the other visitors.
 At 8am, the centre got busier as people arrived for the only feeding session of the day.
-We bought five fish to feed, so we’d each get a turn, and we waited in line with our buckets as they invited small groups to go into the water to feed.
-It was on a much smaller scale than the other encounters we’ve done and it was so well organised.
+We bought five fish to feed, so we’d each get a turn, and we waited in line with our buckets as they invited small groups to go into the water to feed the dolphins.
+It was on a much smaller scale than the other dolphin encounters we’ve done and it was so well organised.
 We each gave our fish to a dolphin named Mystique, then bounced back to the cafe for breakfast.
-Entry to the centre was $5 each then it cost $5 per fish.
+Entry to the dolphin centre was $5 each then it cost $5 per fish.
 Entry also came with a voucher for money off breakfast.